dharple/bin/README.md

 ### other utilities

+`drop-caches` - Drops caches in Linux.

 `generate-pin` - Generates random PINs.

 `mbox-splitter` - Splits an mbox file into individual files.

 `show-disk-write-buffer` - Shows global disk write and dirty buffers.

+`stamp` - Writes out a stamp for a file, in the format `YYYYMMDD-HHSS`.